dakshita12/SCT_WD_1/README.md

 # SCT_WD_1
 Responsive Landing Page

-Welcome to Velvet Bean, a modern and responsive coffee-themed landing page created as part of my Web Development Internship at SkillCraft Technology.
+Welcome to **Velvet Bean**, a modern and responsive coffee-themed landing page created as part of my Web Development Internship at SkillCraft Technology.

 Velvet Bean is a stylish and responsive landing page.
 It features a clean UI, smooth navigation, and adaptive layouts for all screen sizes.
 It showcases HTML and CSS fundamentals applied to real-world UI design.